FK Željezničar Sarajevo: Stadium

 Grbavica was reopened yet again on 25 April 1976, and in 1986 a modern northern stand was added which is still in use.
 Unfortunately, war began in spring 1992 and Željezničar was forced, yet again, to play on Koševo Stadium until 1996 when it came back to Grbavica.
 During the 1990s war, the stadium suffered heavy structural damage.
 The stadium was located between the first front lines and endured heavy fighting.
 Bosnian Serbs' forces burned down the wooden grandstand under which all the club facilities were located consequently burning down most of the club's records and trophies in the process as well.
 It was not until 2 May 1996 that a football match would be played on Grbavica Stadium again.
 Symbolically, the first match after the war was the Sarajevo derby.
 The wooden grandstand that burned up during the war was never fully reconstructed and on its place, on the west side of the stadium, a much smaller wooden stand was built under which, yet again, all the club facilities are located.
 In 2016, the wooden stand was reconstructed and slightly expanded in a way that all the wood elements were replaced with anti-slip metal in order to meet the UEFA Stadium requirements.

-Before the war capacity of the stadium was more than 20,000 unseated, but now it officially has 13,146 seated places with room for around 4,000 more patrons in standing areas.
+Before the war capacity of the stadium was more than 20,000 unseated, but now it officially has 13,057 seated places.

 Name of the club

 Željezničar was formed as RŠD Željezničar (Radničko športsko društvo, eng.
 Workers' sports society). Željezničar means railwayman or railway worker.
 Later it was known as FK Željezničar (Fudbalski klub, eng. football club), and was a part of SD Željezničar (Sportsko društvo, eng. sports society) which includes the clubs in other sports (basketball, handball, volleyball, chess, bowling, etc.) with the same name.
 In 1993, the initial acronym was changed to NK (Nogometni klub, eng. football club).
 In Bosnian, both fudbal and nogomet are equally used as a word for football.
 The word fudbal is dominant in the eastern and northern parts of the country, while nogomet is more used in its western parts.
 Since 2000, the club has officially been using the initial FK in its name.

 In modern times, there is a restaurant named after the club's name.
-Such example is a ćevapi – the national dish – restaurant in Baščaršija, Sarajevo's ood bazaar, called Ćevabdžinica "Željo".
+Such example is a ćevapi – the national dish – restaurant in Baščaršija, Sarajevo's old bazaar, called Ćevabdžinica "Željo".